hellosign/hellosign-dotnet-sdk/docs/BulkSendJobApi.md

 using System;
 using System.Collections.Generic;
 using System.IO;
-using Org.HelloSign.Api;
+using HelloSign.Api;
-using Org.HelloSign.Client;
+using HelloSign.Client;
-using Org.HelloSign.Model;
+using HelloSign.Model;

 public class Example
 {